paexternal220/task_manager/README.md

 Mark tasks as completed by clicking the "Completed" button.
 Remove tasks by clicking the "Delete" button.
 Contributions
-Contributions are welcome!
-If you'd like to improve this project or fix any issues, please fork the repository and submit a pull request.

 License
 This project is licensed under the MIT License.